adhivirapt/Bachelor-project/README.md

 # Web Applications for Energy Benchmarking

-## Motivation
 9 web benchmark applications developed to test energy efficiency of JavaScript functionalities.
 This experiment is conducted with the help of Trepn profiler and Android Runner Python framework.

 ## Index HTML